peritext/scholar-draft/README.md

 * provide callbacks for editing upstream entities from within content editor's interface
 * allow to insert, move and edit footnotes within a draft-js editor

+The two component as provided as not state autonomous, a lot of operations provided by `lib.utils` must be handled upstream when implementing them, excepting the ones concerning their contents (editors and assets).
+See the `stories` folder to see example of implementation needs.

 # Features

 * real-time and editable logic-connected entities within the editor
 * footnotes management & edition
-* assets insertion request management
+* assets can be managed (CRUD) both within and out of the editor UI
 * assets drag-and-drop support
-* two types of assets wrappers : block and inline (assets contents's components are provided by user)
+* two types of assets wrappers are provided : block and inline (assets contents's components are provided by user)
+* components host a developper-supported component for displaying asset choice
 * markdown shortcuts
 * side toolbar and medium-like contextual toolbar (customizable)